 - Birth control methods or contraceptives may be hormonal and non-hormonal, and both have their own pros and cons.

-- Intrauterine contraceptive devices are again very effective method with a failure rate of less than 1%.
-They are also common in use and are advised by the doctors frequently.
+- Intrauterine contraceptive devices are again a very effective method with a failure rate of less than 1%.
+They are also common in use and are advised by doctors frequently.
 They are both hormonal and non-hormonal.
 However, everything comes with a price, if not inserted by an expert; they can lead to pelvic inflammatory diseases and infertility in some females.

 - Implants are inserted subcutaneously and are effective for five years.
-They are hormonal but very effective with failure rate of only less than 1%.
+They are hormonal but very effective with a failure rate of only less than 1%.